lenderpanel

 Recently asked questions about conveyancing in Wilford

-I used Stirling Law a few years ago for my conveyancing in Wilford.
-Now, I need the documents but cannot find the solicitor.
+I used Action Conveyancing a few years past for my conveyancing in Wilford.
+I now require my file however cannot find the solicitor.
 What do I do?

-Do call the Solicitors Regulatory Authority (SRA) to help locate your conveyancing files.
+Do call the Solicitors Regulatory Authority (SRA) to assist in tracking down your conveyancing files.
 They can be contacted on please contact on 0870 606 2555.
 Alternatively, you should use their online form to make an enquiry.
-You will need to provide the SRA with as much information as possible to assist their search, including the name and address in Wilford of the conveyancing firm of solicitors you previously retained, the name of conveyancing solicitor with whom you had dealings, and the date on which you last had dealings with the firm.
+You will need to provide the SRA with as much information as possible to assist their search, including the name and address in Wilford of the conveyancing firm of solicitors you previously instructed, the name of conveyancing solicitor with whom you had dealings, and the date on which you last had dealings with the firm.

 Last updated